Telling Lies: Clues to Deceit

 Emblems however are common signs like the finger or the shrug which everyone knows what these mean.
 Emblematic slips happen subconsciously in response to emotion.
 Where emblems occur in presentation area (between the waist and the neck area) emblematic slips are never performed in the presentation area.
 Best indicator is to remember that when “emblematic slips” increase, illustrators decrease.

 These indicators are part of the detecting deceit from Words, Voice, or Body group.
 If you are suspicious of a lie, pay more attention to the voice and body.
+If you can’t pick up the clues, you can always turn to a lie detector test.
 The voice, like the face, is tied to the areas of the brain involved in emotion and is a great indicator.
 You might want to check out The Invention of Lying which gives viewers a comical yet revealing truth about the influence of lying and it’s impact on our society.

 More to come